FormicAcidGD/24charts/README.md

 ## Contributing

-Contributions are always welcome!
+Contributions are always welcome for charts and stuff!
 Here’s how you can help:

 1. Fork the repository.
 2. Make your changes and commit them to your repo.